MahmoudFawzy10/Agency/README.md

 ### 📌 **Project Description:**

-This project, **Bondi**, was built using **Bootstrap** to create a responsive and visually appealing website.
+This project, **Agency**, was built using **Bootstrap** to create a responsive and visually appealing website.
 The Bootstrap grid system, utility classes, and components were used to ensure a clean, structured layout with minimal custom CSS.
 The framework's responsiveness made it easy to optimize for different screen sizes, improving user experience and accessibility.

 A huge thank you to **Osama Elzero** for his incredible teaching and guidance.
 His tutorials have been a game-changer in my development journey! 🙌